 The author of this article took on that issue like this: “When you contact a stranger about your problems, big or small, you are asking them to carry out emotional labour for them.
 You are asking them to do work you can’t or won’t do.
 You are externalizing your emotions and shirking responsibility for them.”

 Starting from “won’t do” is where the wheels start to fall off for me.
 Things get pretty desperate when it comes to suicidal ideation, and I don’t think reaching out is a question of not doing emotional labour, although I agree that lobbing that at a stranger is a request for them to do emotional work.
 In terms of externalizing emotions, I’m not sure that’s the best way of describing expressing to someone else how you’re feeling.
 I don’t agree with the part about shirking responsibility for emotions.
 It may be very much misdirected, but I think that’s more likely to be a product of the poor judgement associated with the suicidal mindset than a shirking of responsibility.

 The author continues that “I believe that people who email strangers about their mental health are doing themselves a disservice by distracting themselves from what they need to do: get professional help.
 Plus: take control of their own lives.”
-I agree that contacting strangers does people a disservice because it distracts them from avenues that are most likely to be helpful.
+I agree that contacting strangers when suicidal does people a disservice because it distracts them from avenues that are most likely to be helpful.
 Professional help is important, but for people who’ve been traumatized by past experiences with the mental health system that is not always going to look like a very good choice.
 Still, there are other services available that are still going to be a better choice than contacting a stranger.
 As to taking control of their own life, I think anyone who’s reaching out about their suicidal ideation is taking some form of control.